 Research involves pushing limits and creating new knowledge

-In our research we aim to contribute to pushing the frontiers of marketing knowledge.
-Research interests are anchored in core topics of marketing, including product and brand management, creativity and new product development, and consumer behavior.
+Our research aims to contribute to pushing the frontiers of marketing knowledge.
+Our research interests are rooted in marketing’s core topics, including product and brand management, creativity and new product development, and consumer behavior.

 Our research has been published in the field’s top journals and has received prestigious prizes and best paper awards.
 Our research is also frequently featured in various international media outlets (e.g., The Bosten Globe, Harvard Business Review, New Scientist, Scientific American), as well as in German-speaking and local media (e.g., Die Presse, Handelsblatt, Salzburger Nachrichten).